 Information known as Patient Safety Work Product (PSWP) is developed by providers and AHRQ-listed Patient Safety Organizations (PSOs).
 This information is submitted by PSOs to the Patient Safety Organization Privacy Protection Center (PSOPPC) using the AHRQ Common Formats for Event Reporting, which is a standardized reporting format using common language and definitions.
 The AHRQ Common Formats for Event Reporting can be used to report patient safety concerns, a term that includes patient safety incidents, near misses (close calls), and unsafe conditions.
 The PSOPPC ensures the Common Formats data are non-identifiable before transmittal to the NPSD for aggregation and analysis.
-The data are reflected in the NPSD Dashboards and Chartbook.
+The data are reflected in the NPSD Dashboards and Chartbooks.
 In addition, some of this information also appears in AHRQ’s National Quality and Disparities Report.

 Because the NPSD contains a large volume of standardized, non-identifiable patient safety data from multiple sources across the country, it is a unique and valuable resource for research and learning about how to improve patient safety and prevent patient harm.

 Common Formats and Data Non-identification Are Keys to NPSD Data Reporting

 Common Formats data voluntarily submitted to the PSOPPC are rendered non-identifiable by a data non-identification protocol to protect the confidentiality of not only the patient, but also the involved providers and reporters.
-The data are then transmitted to the NPSD for aggregation and analysis and are reflected in the NPSD Dashboards and Chartbook.
+The data are then transmitted to the NPSD for aggregation and analysis and are reflected in the NPSD Dashboards and Chartbooks.

 NPSD Data Are Unique